-It is likely that renting your own place is leaving you with very little spare money to save for a deposit.
-Think about whether you could survive without your own space for a short time, even 6 - 12 months, and when you are ready, consider the following options:
+Renting your own place can leave you with little spare money to save for a deposit.
+If you could survive without your own space for 6 - 12 months, consider the following options:

-Moving home to live with family for a little while will be much cheaper than renting your own place and should give you the chance to boost the amount you are saving.
+Moving home to live with family for a while will be much cheaper than renting your own place, and should give you the chance to boost the amount you are saving for a mortgage.

-If you live near your childhood home, get along well with your parents and they have the space to put you up, it is worth discussing with them.
+If you're looking for the best way to save money for a house, this is a good idea - especially if you live near your childhood home, get along well with your parents and they have the space to put you up.

-Talk about how long you will stay, how much rent you will pay in, what you will do to help with house chores and how you will divide household bills up front so everyone is happy from the word go.
+Talk about how long you will stay, how much rent you will pay, what you will do to help with house chores and how you will divide household bills up front so everyone is happy from the word go.

-Moving into a shared house will most likely be cheaper than renting alone, giving you the chance to save up for a place of your own, you just need to make sure that you do not spend all the money you are saving on socialising.
+Moving into a shared house is usually cheaper than renting alone, giving you the chance to save up for a place of your own.
+You just need to make sure you don't spend all the money you save on socialising.

 If you live alone and have the space, taking in a lodger can be a great way to help subsidise the cost of renting and give you extra money to save for a deposit.

-Before you begin your search for a new flatmate you will need to check that your landlord is happy for you to share your property and sub-let a room.
+Before you begin your search for a new flatmate, check your landlord is happy for you to share your property and sub-let a room.

 They may decide to advertise the room directly and do one of the following: